Today there are primarily two ways to protect nature in Sweden: as a national park…

 - National Park

-To get to Stora Sjöfallet/Stuor Muorkke National Park, you can start from either Gällivare or Jokkmokk.
-Several trains a day leave from the Gällivare railway station.
-The bus station is next to the train.
-From Jokkmokk you can take a bus via Porjus to travel farther along the Way West, which leads into the national park.
+To get to the southern part of Padjelanta/Badjelánnda, the Kvikkjokk area is the best starting point.
+Buses travel from Jokkmokk to Kvikkjokk.
+If you want to enter Padjelanta from the north, there are communications from both Gällivare and Jokkmokk.
+Several trains a day go to the Gällivare railway station.
+The bus station is adjacent to the train.
+From Jokkmokk you can take a bus via Porjus to Ritsem/Rijtjem.